micro:climate Kit Experiment Guide

 - Soil Moisture

 Phewwwww!
 That is a lot of data for such a tiny computer!
 Let’s take a closer look at this board and check it out for ourselves.

 The weather:bit connects to the micro:bit via an edge pin connector.
 This makes it handy to swap out micro:bits for programming, but also gives reliable connections to all of the different pins on the micro:bit.

 BME280 Barometric Pressure Sensor

 The weather:bit has a BME280 barometric pressure sensor onboard, which can measure air temperature, humidity, barometric pressure and altitude.
-It communicates with the micro:bit via I2C, and the data from this sensor is easily accessible using the SparkFun weather:bit package for MakeCode.
+It communicates with the micro:bit via I2C, and the data from this sensor is easily accessible using the SparkFun weather:bit extension for MakeCode.